yurun-yuan/reduced-ordered-binary-decision-diagram/README.md

 ## Implementation

-In this section, I would elucidate how I realize this ROBDD generator.
+In this section, I would elucidate how I realized this ROBDD generator.

 ### Data Structure: A Reduced Binary Tree